Amplifier Circuit DiagramsAudio Circuit DiagramsFrequency multiplierLCD-LED DisplayUPS - Inverter - Power Generator Circuits

 Simple Low Cost Square Wave Generator & Tester Schematic Circuit Diagram

-This square wave generator and tester is based on audio amplifier chip type TBA820M.
-It is presented as a design idea for further refinement and optimizing of component values by way of experiment.
-The circuit has five frequency ranges covering <0.1 Hz to >70 kHz.
-It will be found useful for testing cables, communication equipment, electrical interfaces, loudspeakers, headphones, electrical bulbs, transformers, LEDs, couplers, inductors, buzzers, ultrasonic equipment, etc. or wherever you need a signal in the range from below 0.1 Hz to 25 kHz and up with controlled frequency, amplitude and drive capacity.
-For example, driving heavy capacitive or inductive loads is no problem, nor supplying up to one watt of output power.
+This square wave generator and tester utilize the TBA820M audio amplifier chip.
+It’s presented as a foundational design that invites further refinement through experimentation with component values.
+The circuit encompasses five frequency ranges, spanning from <0.1 Hz to >70 kHz.
+Its utility extends to testing various electronic components and equipment such as: Cables, communication devices, electrical interfaces, speakers, headphones, bulbs, transformers, LEDs, couplers, inductors, buzzers, and ultrasonic devices.
+Essentially, it provides a controlled signal ranging from below 0.1 Hz to 25 kHz and beyond.
+The circuit handles heavy capacitive or inductive loads effortlessly and can deliver up to one watt of output power.

 Simple Low Cost Square Wave Generator & Tester Schematic Circuit Diagram

-The generator’s frequency ranges are selected with switches S1–S4.
-To be able to use a DIP switch with four positions the smallest capacitor, C1, is always connected but there’s no objection against adding a fifth switch.
-With C1 at around 10 nF and a total resistance of 15 kΩ between pins 5 and 3 of the TBA820M IC the maximum output frequency is of the order of 70–100 kHz.
-However with reproducibility in mind it is recommended to limit the frequency to below 50 kHz.
-D5 and R11 provide a discharge path and a protection resistor for the larger capacitors.
-Switch S5 allows the DC component from the TBA820M to be blocked or passed to the generator outputs.
-S6 should be closed when driving heavy reactive loads to eliminate undesired high-frequency oscillations.
-Potentiometer P1 controls the frequency of the output signal.
+The frequency ranges of the generator are determined by switches S1-S4, with the option of using a DIP switch with four positions.
+The smallest capacitor, C1, is always connected, but an additional fifth switch can be added.
+Keeping C1 at approximately 10 nF and a total resistance of 15 kΩ between pins 5 and 3 of the TBA820M IC results in an output frequency of around 70-100 kHz.
+However, for reproducibility, it’s advisable to limit the frequency to below 50 kHz.
+Diode D5 and resistor R11 serve as a discharge path and a protection resistor for larger capacitors.
+Switch S5 controls the DC component flow, while S6, when closed, eliminates undesired high-frequency oscillations when driving heavy reactive loads.
+Potentiometer P1 finely tunes the output frequency.

-R2 and P1 together present a resistance range of 15 kΩ to about 250 kΩ.
-Although the generator will work with a 1 MΩ pot there is a little benefit to be gained due to the higher parasitic capacitance, inductance and noise.
-On the other hand, an additional linear potentiometer with a value equivalent to 5–10% of that of P1 could be included in series with P1 to achieve better accuracy of the frequency adjustment.
+R2 and P1 together create a resistance range of 15 kΩ to about 250 kΩ.
+While the generator can function with a 1 MΩ pot, the higher parasitic capacitance, inductance, and noise make it less advantageous.
+For enhanced frequency adjustment accuracy, an additional linear potentiometer with a value equivalent to 5-10% of P1 could be included in series with P1.

-The generator’s supply voltage range is relatively wide at 4–16 VDC (VEE connection).
-The unit is particularly suitable for operation from a 12 volts car battery with a typical voltage of around 13.2 V.
+The generator operates within a relatively broad supply voltage range of 4-16 VDC (VEE connection).
+It’s especially suitable for use with a 12-volt car battery, which typically maintains a voltage of around 13.2 V.

 Tags